footedroom575/candr_cpp/README.md

 And will later execute it as `./filename`

 **Note**: Don't add .cpp at the end of the filename, it does this work for you :)

+Please report any issues with and use the title "Feature Request/....." in Issues to request a new feature.

+For more information, use `candr --help`